socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 4.0.0-beta:  Updated the TAMOC package to use pyproject.toml and
+                meson.build to install.
+Newer versions of Python have depricated the setuptools distutils packages that NumPy f2py was using to create the dbm_f extension module.
+This update allows the dbm_f module to be build using the latest versions of Python (tested with python 3.13, numpy 2.2.5, and scipy 1.15.2).
+This is listed as a beta release as this is the first release using this new build platform and the documentation has not yet been updated to explain how to install using meson.build and pip.
+The first 4.0.0 stable release will have fully updated documentation.
+The original setup.py files remains part of the package repository and will continue to work with older versions of Python, NumPy, and setuptools that support the numpy.distutils package.
+This new version also includes a C extension module preos_c to replace part of the Fortran extension module dbm_f.
+The speed trade-offs are now only a difference of about 40% due to the fact that only the slowest python functions were ported from dbm_p to preos_c.
+See changes.txt for more details.
 Version 3.4.2:  Added a method to get and save derived output (particle
 			    diameter, density, slip velocity, and mass transfer coefficient) from the single bubble model.
 Updated the